descostesn/RIntroProgBio/manipulatingmatrices.md

 ```

 <br>
-**Exercise 16:**
+**Exercise 19:**

-  + Define the names of rows and columns as gene1 to gene4 and condition1 to condition3
+  + Define the names of the rows of matrix1 as 'gene1 to gene4' and columns as 'condition1 to condition3'
   + Print the number of rows and columns of matrix1 (one command)
   + Print the number of rows
   + Print the number of columns